kennylevinsen/greetd/README.md

 3. (In the new terminal): greetctl
 4. Answer the questions, and the sway greeter will be replaced by whatever you typed if your login is successful.

-## Other greeters

-- gtkgreet - Simple GTK based greeter (to be used with something like `cage`)
-- dlm - Dumb Login Manager (using fbdev)
-- wlgreet - Wayland greeter (stale)

 # Protocol